zebozhuang/pysql/README.md

 PySQL
 -----

-PySQL is a MySQL client library written in Python, it can make CURD operations more easy and convenient without writing raw SQL.
+PySQL is a MySQL client library written in Python, it can make **CURD** operations easy and convenient without writing raw SQL.

 ##1 Configure
 ###1.1 Configure in a toml file